-- 1. The policy of the City of Leavenworth is to clear snow and ice in the following priority:
+- 1. The policy of the City of Leavenworth is to clear snow and ice in the following order:

 - Emergency Snow Routes

 - Public Safety Facilities

 - School Loading Zones on City Right of Way

 - Leavenworth Central Business District

 - Residential Streets

-Removal and de-icing will be conducted as expeditiously as possible during and after the storm and will be achieved through a combination as necessary, of mechanical (plowing) and chemical means (salt/calcium chloride).
+Pavement pretreatment and snow removal and de-icing will be conducted as expeditiously as possible before, during and after the storm event.
+Pretreatment of emergency snow routes, hills and hot spots with salt brine will occur before the storm and plowing and the use of salt, as necessary, will occur during and after the conclusion of the event.
 The City does not have a bare pavement policy.

-2. Snow and ice control operations of all City streets will be prioritized based on what is of immediate need for public safety and economic impact to the community.
+2. Snow and ice control operations on all City streets will be prioritized based on what is of immediate need for public safety and economic impact to the community.
 Priorities and standards of service for snow and ice removal operations are as follows:

-(Priority 1): All designated snow emergency routes, which are the main arterial and collector roads, will be given the first priority for plowing and de-icing during and after the storm event, these routes will always be open.
-Emergency snow routes have signs designating them as emergency snow routes.
-Additionally, the local media will print a listing of all Emergency Snow Routes prior to the winter snow/ice season.
-Concurrently, with the snow emergency routes and as resources become available, City personnel will plow and de-ice public safety facilities (Police, Fire Stations, Emergency Medical Services and School Loading Zones).
+(Priority 1): All designated Emergency Snow Routes, which are the main arterial and collector roads, will be given the first priority for plowing and de-icing.
+Signage designating Emergency Snow Routes is posted on these routes.
+A complete list of all Emergency Snow Routes are on the city's website.
+As resources become available, City personnel will plow and de-ice public safety facilities (Police, Fire Stations, Emergency Medical Services and School Loading Zones).

-(Priority 2): Snow removal and de-icing operations at the conclusion of the storm will shift to the central business district (downtown) and the residential streets within the City limits.
-Snow will be plowed by contract personnel in residential areas if the accumulation exceeds 3 inches.
-The determination of this requirement will be made by the Director of Public Works and plowing will also be determined by monitoring temperatures.
+(Priority 2): Snow removal and de-icing operations at the conclusion of the storm event will shift to the Central Business District (downtown) and the residential streets within the City limits.
+Snow will be plowed in residential areas if the accumulation exceeds 3 inches.
+Residential collector streets will be plowed first with cul-de-sacs plowed last.
+Contract personnel may be used to plow residential streets depending on availability of city crews.
+This determination will be made by the Director of Public Works.
 If an icing storm occurs, City Personnel will treat residential streets with salt as required.
 Alleys will not be plowed or de-iced during snow and ice removal operations unless verified emergency requirements so dictate that selected alley(s) be plowed or de-iced.